Secure access to a key vault

-In case of a need of to completely block Key Vault exposure to public, an Azure Private Endpoint can be used.
+In case of a need to completely block Key Vault exposure to the public, an Azure Private Endpoint can be used.
 An Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
 The private endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.
 All traffic to the service can be routed through the private endpoint, so no gateways, NAT devices, ExpressRoute or VPN connections, or public IP addresses are needed.
 Traffic between your virtual network and the service traverses over the Microsoft backbone network, eliminating exposure from the public Internet.
 You can connect to an instance of an Azure resource, giving you the highest level of granularity in access control.

 Common scenarios for using Private Link for Azure services:

 Privately access services on the Azure platform: Connect your virtual network to services in Azure without a public IP address at the source or destination.
 Service providers can render their services in their own virtual network and consumers can access those services in their local virtual network.
 The Private Link platform will handle the connectivity between the consumer and services over the Azure backbone network.

 On-premises and peered networks: Access services running in Azure from on-premises over ExpressRoute private peering, VPN tunnels, and peered virtual networks using private endpoints.
 There's no need to setup public peering or traverse the internet to reach the service.
 Private Link provides a secure way to migrate workloads to Azure.

 Protection against data leakage: A private endpoint is mapped to an instance of a PaaS resource instead of the entire service.
 Consumers can only connect to the specific resource.
 Access to any other resource in the service is blocked.
 This mechanism provides protection against data leakage risks.